-The course may be taken with at least one specialisation from the disciplines of Theology or Biblical Studies.
+The course may be taken with at least one specialisation from the discipline of Biblical Studies or the subdiscipline of Systematic Theology.

-A specialisation in the GradDipThSt comprises of 36 credit points in one of the two aforementioned disciplines with at least one 9600-series unit.
+A specialisation in the GradDipThSt comprises 36 credit points with at least one 9200-series unit.

 Graduate Profile and Rationale

-The Graduate Diploma of Theological Studies is designed for those who hold a three-year undergraduate tertiary qualification in a non-theological discipline and who wish to pursue a graduate qualification in theology and its associated disciplines, specifically those of Theology and Biblical Studies.
-Students will be able to critically engage Christian thought and traditions, enhance their professional works and give expression to insights for Christian living.
+The Graduate Diploma of Theological Studies is designed for those who hold a three-year undergraduate tertiary qualification in a non-theological discipline and who wish to pursue a graduate qualification in theology.
+Students will be able to critically engage Christian thought and traditions, enhance their professional work and give expression to insights for Christian living.

-The Graduate Diploma of Theological Studies focuses on introducing students to two core theological disciplines (Theology and Biblical Studies) equipping them with foundational knowledge for further study in these two areas.
+The Graduate Diploma of Theological Studies focuses on introducing students to the discipline of Biblical Studies and the subdiscipline of Systematic Theology equipping them with foundational knowledge for further study in these two areas.

 Graduates will have:

-Cognitive and technical skills in the two core disciplines of Theology and Biblical Studies, so as to be able independently to:
+Graduates will have cognitive and technical skills specifically in Theology and Biblical Studies, so as to be able independently to:

 Applications of Knowledge and Skills